MarvelousJade/restaurant/README.md

      ```text
      Orange Juice,3.5<Newline>
      ```
-     If the read is successful, the details are set to corresponding values; otherwise, nothing changes.
+     If the read is successful
+      - the details are set to corresponding values
+      - m_size is set to its default value

+     Otherwise, nothing changes.

    - **`price`**: Adjusts the base price based on `m_size` as follows:
      - Returns `Billable` price if size is large or if item is not ordered.